LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 select id, collect_list(val) from exploded_data where val > 38 group by id
 """).show(10,False)

-# Example of array functinos, aggregate (higher orger function) and cardinality
+# Example of array functions, aggregate (higher orger function) and cardinality

 # - aggregate(expr, start, merge, finish) - Applies a binary operator to an initial state and all elements in the array,
 #   and reduces this to a single state.
 The final state is converted into the final result by applying a finish function.